JukkoInc/jukko-ios-sdk/README.md

         	// Do your stuff
     }];
 ```
+##### Technical notes:
+1. Completion block of showAd function will be executed every time when you call showAd function: even when called during another showAd call or facing frequency limit.

+2. SDK's WebViewController is presented modally by `present` function of application's rootViewController.

+	Presenting 2 viewControllers simultaneously by one parent VC is not allowed by Apple.
+Keep this in mind, don't call showAd function if, for example, AlertViewController is already presented, advert won't be shown.

+##### AdClosedEvent
 When ads presentation is finished, completion block will be executed on caller's thread.
 It will contain AdClosedE	vent object with following information:

 1. `reason`: reason why ad was closed.
 Possible variants are: